for Veterans and the Public

 - Go easy on alcohol

-- Practice safer sex (it can protect others from getting HIV, and can protect you from other sexually transmitted diseases)
+- Use condoms during sex (it can protect others from getting HIV, prevent unintended pregnancy, and protect you from other sexually transmitted diseases)

 Just Diagnosed Resources

-- Questions to Ask Your Doctor about Your Diagnosis
+- Questions to Ask Your Provider about Your HIV Diagnosis

 A list of questions to print out and bring to your medical appointment.